xvik/gradle-use-python-plugin/README.md

   - sudo pip3 install -U pip
 ```

 It will be python 3.4 by default.
-Virtualenv is not required, because travis already use it.

 ### Usage